-No fluff.
-No theories.
 Practical application of language-learning principles.
-Praise science!

 Yes, it is possible.
 But let's not be too quick to confuse "possible" with "easy."
 Rather than try to convince you of whether or not you are actually capable of learning Japanese through anime, I'll just lay out the detailed process of doing so, and you can decide for yourself whether you're down for some anime study goodness or not.